AN1CO/amex-create-component/README.md

 TODO: use storybook add-on to check for accessibility.

 #### TailwindCSS
 Not paticularly my favorite (personally prefer styled components) but Tailwind is great if you have no system design or core style and need to spin it up quickly.
-More updated than Bootstrap.

 TODO: Replace with a base component system to customize on top of that is accessible and ability to use more strict styled components to enforce strict adherence to a system design.